ATOMMAX-2001/BlogTerminal/README.md

 # BlogTerminal
-A simple shell for Windows.
+A simple shell like cmd for Windows.